Configure MS SQL as vSEC:CMS Database

 As recommended by MS, the MS SQL database should be encrypted.
 Please consult your MS SQL database documentation for further information on this.

-The following versions of MS SQL Server are supported 2017, 2019, 2022, Azure SQL.
+The following versions of MS SQL Server are supported 2017, 2019, 2022, 2025 and Azure SQL.

 At minimum, Microsoft ODBC Driver 17 for SQL Server should be available/installed on the server where vSEC:CMS is installed.